liuxjep/iam/serviceidaccess.md

 3. Add the service ID to an access group.
 Click **Add** for the access group that you want the service ID to belong to.
 4. (Optional) Manually assign access.
   1. Expand the Assign service IDs additional access section, and click **IAM services**.
-  2. Select the option for all services or select a specific service.
+  2. Select the option for all services or a specific service.
-  3. Select the region.
+  3. Select the option for all resource groups or a specific resource group instead of the default account option.
   3. Select any combination of roles to define the scope of access, and click **Add** > **Assign**.

-To assign access to an individual account management service or all account management services, complete the following steps:
+To assign access to an individual account management services or all account management services, complete the following steps:

 1. From the menu bar, click **Manage** &gt; **Access (IAM)**, and then select **Service IDs**.
 2. From the row for the service ID that you want to assign a service policy for, select the **Actions** ![List of actions icon](../icons/action-menu-icon.svg) menu, and click **Assign access**.
 3. Add the service ID to an access group.
 Click **Add** for the access group that you want the service ID to belong to.
 4. (Optional) Manually assign access.
-  1. Expand the Assign service ID additional access section, and click **Account management**.
+  1. Expand the Assign service ID additional access, and click **Account management**.
   2. Select **All Account Management Services** or select a specific account management service.
   3. Select any combination of roles to define the scope of access, and click **Add** > **Assign**.

 You might receive a message that a policy exists for the details that were selected.
-If a policy with the exact details and roles is being created, you're prompted to make changes to the new policy since duplicate policies aren't allowed.
-If you're creating a policy with the same details but different role assignments as an existing policy, you're prompted to review and update the existing policy with the role assignments that you want to assign.
+If a policy with the exact details and roles is being created, you're prompted to make a change to the new policy since duplicate policies aren't allowed.
 {: tip}

 ## Editing existing access